 1 The weighted average shares outstanding for basic EPS are calculated by taking the number of shares at the beginning of the period, adjusted by the number of shares acquired or issued during the period, multiplied by a time-weighted factor for the period outstanding.
 As a result, balances are affected by the timing of acquisitions and issuances during the period.

 2 The weighted average number of shares for notional employee awards with performance conditions reflects all potentially dilutive shares that are expected to vest under the terms of the awards.

 3 Basic and diluted earnings per share in Swiss francs are calculated based on a translation of net profit / (loss) under our US dollar presentation currency.

 4 Based on a settlement date view.

 5 Reflects potential shares that could dilute basic earnings per share in the future, but were not dilutive for the periods presented.
 It mainly includes equity derivative contracts.

 6 Represents the share price as listed on the SIX Swiss Exchange, translated to US dollars using the closing exchange rate as of the respective date.

-Ticker symbols UBS Group AG Security identification codes ISIN CH0244767585 SIX / NYSE Bloomberg Reuters Valoren 24 476 758 Trading exchange CUSIP CINS H42097 10 7 SIX Swiss Exchange UBSG.S UBSG UBSG SW New York Stock Exchange UBS UN UBS.N UBS
+Ticker symbols UBS Group AG

+Trading exchange SIX / NYSE Bloomberg Reuters

+SIX Swiss Exchange UBSG UBSG SW UBSG.S

+New York Stock Exchange UBS UBS UN UBS.N